 Customers eagerly embraced this partnership with Lost Pattern’s 100% mulberry silk scarves, as evidenced by its impressive sales.

-Read Ray Griffith's Jewellery Journal:
+Read Ray Griffiths Fine Jewelry Journal:

 The Story Behind Our Luxury Silk Scarf